-Hang on… was this guy actually gonna check out all the highlights from each arrondissement that we listed here?
+Hang on… was this guy actually gonna check out all the highlights from each arrondissement listed on this very website?

 Yes, apparently he was.
 And he did it.
 All on foot, too.

-Colby walked 340 kilometres (or 211 miles, as he puts it) and very thoroughly explored each of the arrondissements, using our own recommendations as a guide.
+Colby walked 340 kilometres (or 211 miles, as he puts it) and very thoroughly explored each of the arrondissements.

 After he was done, I checked in to find his highlights, lowlights, and recommendations.
 And of course his photos.

 Here’s what he said, followed by some top pics from his trip.
-Oh, and he also makes an appearance on the podcast – listen below (subscribe now).
+He also made an appearance on the podcast – listen below (subscribe now).